apache/age-website/src/pages/blog/2024-04-25-how-to-deploy-apache-age-docker-image-on-aws.md

 title: How to Deploy Apache AGE Docker Image on AWS
 date: 2024-04-25T08:37:04.997Z
 description: >
-  Apache AGE is a PostgreSQL extension that provides graph database functionality.
+  Apache AGE™ is a PostgreSQL extension that provides graph database functionality.
 Apache AGE provides graph data processing and analytics capability to all relational databases.